Abou Bakr Al-Mel: Return to Nejmeh

 On 10 September 2018, Bako returned to Lebanon, signing for Nejmeh.
 In his debut game in the league, 21 September 2018, he scored a goal against Ansar in a 4–2 domestic win.
 On 29 January he scored a brace in the Lebanese FA Cup Round of 16 game against Takadom Ankoun in a 6–0 win.

 Bako was chosen as the best player of the season by a public referendum held by Football Lebanon.

 Bourj

 On 8 September 2020, Bako joined Bourj on a permanent deal.
 He played seven games, scoring two goals and making one assist in the first half of the 2020–21 Lebanese Premier League.

 UiTM

 In December 2020 Bako moved back to Malaysia, joining UiTM ahead of the 2021 Malaysia Super League.
 He made his debut on 6 March 2021, losing 2–1 in the first matchday against Terengganu.

 Return to Bourj

 On 22 May 2021, Bako returned to Bourj.
 He helped his side win the 2021 Lebanese Challenge Cup as the competition's top goalscorer, with three goals.

 Sagesse

 On 4 July 2022, Bako moved to Sagesse, alongside Bourj teammate Akram Moghrabi.

+Second return to Bourj

+On 29 May 2023, Al-Mel returned once again to Bourj.